 There are certain risks associated with detoxing on your own or stopping cold turkey.
 It’s important to understand what they are.
 Alcohol withdrawals are highly unpredictable and can quickly shift in intensity and severity.
 Severe withdrawal symptoms can cause:

 - Delirium tremens (DTs)

-While these are acute withdrawal symptoms, you should understand that they are not uncommon during detox from alcohol.
-Each of these is life-threatening.
-For this reason, detoxing from alcohol alone should never be attempted.
-This is the phase of recovery with the greatest chance of relapse.
-Detoxing from alcohol at an addiction treatment center that understands how to the best treatment for alcohol withdrawal is an essential first step.
+Professional alcohol detox treatments can help you navigate withdrawals safely and comfortably and aid in your recovery journey.
+This is also the phase of recovery with the greatest chance of relapse.
+Detoxing from alcohol at an addiction treatment center that understands how to administer the best treatment for alcohol withdrawal syndrome is an essential first step.

 The body rids itself of toxins during detox.
-Depending on how long, how much, and how frequently you or your loved one consumed alcohol, in part helps you to know just what type of treatment for alcohol withdrawal is needed and what alcohol withdrawal symptoms may occur.
+Depending on how long, how much, and how frequently you or your loved one consumed alcohol, in part helps you to know just what type of treatment option for alcohol withdrawal is needed and what alcohol withdrawal symptoms may occur.

 At Futures Recovery Healthcare, our full-time medical director and her team oversees all medical decisions and care during this acute phase.
 Additionally, a resident assistant (RA) closely monitors clients during detox.

 Common alcohol withdrawal symptoms:

 - Alcohol cravings